Owned by Monticello, Jefferson Vineyards offers award-winning wines amidst beautiful views.

 Experience the Vineyards

-Wine and Unwind Come for a tasting in the rolling hills of the Virginia Piedmont with wine available by the bottle, glass, or in tasting flights, and enjoy our seasonal music series.
+Wine and Unwind Come for a tasting in the rolling hills of the Virginia Piedmont with wine available by the bottle, glass, or in tasting flights, rotating food menus, and seasonal music series.

 Current Wines We offer a diverse portfolio of wines that are the hand-crafted product of the land, honed over our forty years of experience.